Creating a database for a UX research repository

 The idea of the database has been received warmly so far, and we are excited to continue developing it further.
 Historian Arlette Farge describes the feeling of being in an archive as something akin to an immersion in something “vast, oceanic”.
 More than just old stuff, Modus’ research documents are the rendered traces of otherwise invisible creative thinking, and each dive into past research to inform present work invokes a similar feeling of wonder!

-Regina Hong, UX Researcher
+Regina Hong, Senior UX Researcher

 Written by